-These unbelievable ideas belong to the research team of Dimitris Nanopoulos, professor of physics at the University of Texas and member of the Academy of Athens.
+These unbelievable ideas belong to the research team of Dimitris Nanopoulos, professor of physics at the University of Texas and a member of the Academy of Athens.

 According to the Athens News Agency, Mr. Nanopoulos estimates, based on mathematical equations, that it is possible that there are ten in the five hundredth universes.
-The theory of supersymmetry and the superstring theory provide that, except of the known four dimensions – three of space (length, width, height) and the time – there are still six or seven, which are “folded” in terribly small space, which means that there are 10 or 11 dimensions in total.
+The theory of supersymmetry and the superstring theory state that, except the known four dimensions – three of space (length, width, height) and the time – there are still six or seven, which are “folded” in terribly small space, which means that there could be 10 or 11 dimensions in total.

 The Greek physicist supports that each universe (including our own) in this multiverse may have its own separate physical laws that apply only to it, while the laws governing the other universes may be unimaginably different or somewhat similar, but certainly have common gravity.

-He noted that if the theory of the multiverse is proven, then “we will understand the mechanism of production of universes”, and despite it may sound outrageous, “is likely in the future to create a universe in the laboratory.”
+He noted that if one day, the theory of the multiverse is proven, then “we will understand the mechanism of the formation of universes”, and despite it may sound outrageous, “it is likely that it will be possible to create a universe in the laboratory in the future.”

-It is estimated that only in our universe there are about 100 billion galaxies, and each of them has about 100 billion suns with a huge number of planets orbiting them.
-Mr. Nanopoulos also said that once the sun will “turn off” but our universe, which is constantly expanding, is “open”, so it will never “die”, and it is likely to make “transition” to another universe-bubble.
+It is estimated that only in our universe, there are about 100 billion galaxies, and each of them has about 100 billion suns with a huge number of planets orbiting them.
+Mr. Nanopoulos also said that one day, the sun will “turn off”, but our universe, which is constantly expanding, is “open”, so it will never “die”, and it is likely to make a “transition” to another universe-bubble.

 Commenting on the philosophical implications of the theory of the multiverse, the professor said that it refers to a “new Enlightenment”, which opens new avenues for humanity, and denied that there are limits in the ability of the human mind to perceive the reality of the universe, except its inevitably quantitative limits on the accumulation of knowledge.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.